cortsf/quterofi/README.md

 {"gh.lnx": "https://github.com/torvalds/linux"}
 ```

 Note: before updating your quickmarks file, `quterofi/set_quickmarks` will create a copy with the `_bkp` postfix.
-Of course if you call `quterofi/set_quickmarks` you will overwrite your `quickmarks_bkp` so be careful and keep a safe copy of you quickmarks, somewhere else.
+Of course if you call `quterofi/set_quickmarks` twice you will overwrite your `quickmarks_bkp` so be careful and keep a safe copy of you quickmarks, somewhere else.

 ## Engines
 Declare `engines.toml` (See [Dir structure](#dir-structure)) using **this new extended** format.
 Any equivalent toml syntax declaring the same underlying structure/s should work (not tested).